Everyone associates Kangaroos with Australia.

 The young joey at heel is weaned at about one year of age.
 Even when the mother no longer allows it to suckle, it often remains in close association with her till it reaches sexual maturity.

-Male Red Kangaroos mature at about 2 years of age, and females when they are from 15 to 20 months old.
+Male red kangaroos mature at about two years of age, and females when they are from 15 to 20 months old.

 Hides and/or meat are harvested and sold after the animal is shot.